LibOps/docs/docs/development/yml.md

 # The CIDR notation for every source IP that can access your LibOps non-production environments over HTTPS
 # Should be restricted to just IPs for your organization.
+# Both IPv4 and IPv6 addresses are supported.
-# Network mask (e.g. /24) must be greater than or equal to 16
+# Network mask (e.g. /24) must be greater than or equal to 16 for IPv4 and 120 for IPv6
 https-firewall:
   # private IPs are just examples.
 Can be replaced (along with this comment)
   - 192.168.50.2/32